trinodb/trino/docs/src/main/sphinx/sql/create-catalog.md

 ```

 This example assumes that the `POSTGRES_USER` and `POSTGRES_PASSWORD`
-environmental variables are set as [secrets](/security/secrets) on the
+environmental variables are set as [secrets](/security/secrets) on all nodes of
-coordinator node.
+the cluster.

 ## See also